Best Application Security Providers to Know in 2026

 Key features include:

-• Runtime threat detection: Stops attacks in real time using behavior-based analysis and multi-layered protection.
+• Runtime threat protection: Detects and blocks attacks in real time using layered defenses.

 Aqua Security Dashboard